Pinching vs. Pruning

 Please keep in mind, every decision we make in the build of a bonsai has both an aesthetic and horticlutural consideration.
-Never do we make a decision about aesthetics without considering the horticulture and vis-versa.
+Never do we make a decision about aesthetics without considering the horticulture and vice versa.

-When we refer to pruning, we are talking about using scissors, saws, or concave cutters to make cuts –these specific decisions on manipulating the foliage mass and branching as per the design goals.
-We decide whether to expand or reduce the tree's canopy, leave a branch longer to induce thickening or cut it back to stimulate strength on the interior part of the tree.
+When we refer to pruning, we are talking about using scissors, saws, or concave cutters to make cuts– these specific decisions on manipulating the foliar mass and branching are made per the design goals of the composition.
+We decide whether to expand or reduce the tree's canopy, leave a branch longer to induce thickening, or cut it back to stimulate strength on the interior part of the tree.

 In order to prune a tree, it must be in an energy positive state.
 In the spring, we see an explosion of fleshy new growth on any healthy tree.
-Prior to the tree producing growth, it is in an energy positive state with tons of stored resources to create new foliage.
+Prior to the tree producing growth, it is in an energy positive state with large amounts of stored resources to create new foliage.
 The tree uses up that stored energy to push out new growth.
-So once that growth has been produced and begins photosynthesizing, the tree's resources are replenished, getting back into an energy positive state.
-We should always prune when the tree is in an energy positive.
+Once that growth has been produced and begins photosynthesizing, the tree's resources are replenished, getting back into an energy positive state.
+We should always prune when the tree is in an energy positive state.

 "The pinching process is where we can begin to create fine ramification throughout the entire canopy of the tree."